gwochy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ug+x o+r filename // this script gives execution rights to both user and groug and reading rights to others

 chmod ugo+x filename //this script gives execution permission to everybody

+chmod 007 filename // this gives only the other users al the permissions but not the owner and the group users